FrankensteinVariorum/fv-postCollation/README.md

 ### Option 1: Run `P4-raiseBridgeElems.xsl`
 * **Input:** `P3.5-output` directory
 * **Output:** `P4-output` directory
-* 2018-07-07 ebb: This stylesheet works to raise "trojan elements" from the inside out, this time over a collection of Frankenstein files output from collation.
+* This stylesheet works to raise "trojan elements" from the inside out, this time over a collection of Frankenstein files output from collation.
 It also adapts djb's function to process an element node rather than a document node in memory to perform its recursive processing.

 ### Option 2: Run `P4Sax-raiseBridgeElems.xsl`
 * This is an alternative version of the P4 transformation designed to run in the shell rather than in oXygen.
 We may wish to use this when working with the full scope of edition files representing the novel from start to end, where oXygen processing may be bogged down.